Bob McChesney (American football, born 1912)

-Robert Edward McChesney (July 12, 1912 – September 20, 1986) was an American football end in the National Football League for the Boston/Washington Redskins.
+Robert Edward McChesney (July 12, 1912 – September 20, 1986) was an American football end in the National Football League (NFL) for the Boston/Washington Redskins.
 He played college football at the University of California, Los Angeles.
 He was selected to a Pro Bowl team on two occasions - in 1938 and in 1942.
 He was a member of the 1942 Redskins team that upset the undefeated Chicago Bears in the NFL Championship Game.
 Statistically, his best year as a pro was in 1941 when he had 19 receptions for 213 yards and 2 touchdowns.